 Meet the Trailcraft Maxwell 26.
 You don’t have to worry about making any modifications to this kids’ mountain bike designed for 26 inch wheels unless you purchase one of the frame only sets.
 Our son Tyge had the chance to try out one of the Special Build models in orange with a 32-tooth chainring.
-The price of this kids’ bike is $2,599.00 USD.
+The price of Maxwell 26 varies due to build options.

 Five Ways to Purchase A Maxwell 26